sowmyasri-ganapavarapu/Plugging-into-the-Future-An-Exploration-of-Electricity-Consumption-Patterns/README.md

 ## ⚙️ Tools Used

 - Tableau Public
-- MS Excel (Data cleaning)
+- MS Excel
 - GitHub
-- Google Docs / Slides
+- Google Docs

-## 🏁 Final Update from My Internship Journey

 As I wrap up my internship, I’m excited to share the final outcome of my learning journey – a comprehensive Tableau dashboard that visualizes electricity consumption patterns in a meaningful way.
 This project reflects my growth in data analysis, storytelling, and dashboard design.